igroff/difftest-runner/README.md

 * /difftest/filters - This contains filters to be applied to test output to make things that vary (like time stamps) fixed so comparison of output is simplified.

+difftest-runner doesn't care what your tests do, a big part of this was to create something that worked the same regardless of implementation of the 'system under test'.
+The whole point is only that test produce output on stdout and stderr, difftest compares that to previous output.

 ### So how do I use it?